Lonely People with Power: Release

 On January 27, 2025, Deafheaven announced Lonely People with Power, simultaneously releasing its lead single, "Magnolia".
-In an interview, Sam Law of Kerrang! noted the song's more aggressive sound compared to most of Deafheaven's other material, with vocalist George Clarke replying "Yes, Magnolia is quite musically aggressive.
+In an interview, Sam Law of Kerrang! noted the song's more aggressive sound compared to most of Deafheaven's other material, with vocalist George Clarke replying "Yes, 'Magnolia' is quite musically aggressive.
 And there are parts throughout the record that sound similar.
-There is definitely a degree of ferocity to Lonely People With Power, but it has always been an aim for Deafheaven to maintain an emotional core and not to see things through any singular lens."
+There is definitely a degree of ferocity to Lonely People with Power, but it has always been an aim for Deafheaven to maintain an emotional core and not to see things through any singular lens."
 The music video for "Magnolia", directed by Sean Stout and Chelsea Jade, was released on the same day.

 On January 29, 2025, the band announced their 2025 North American tour, supported by Gatecreeper and Trauma Ray.
-The tour begins at The Belasco in Los Angeles on April 19 and concludes in Arizona in May, before moving to Europe for a string of music festival performances throughout the summer, including England's Outbreak Fest and Germany's Rock am Ring.
+The tour began at The Belasco in Los Angeles on April 19 and concluded in Arizona in May, before moving to Europe for a string of music festival performances throughout the summer, including England's Outbreak Fest and Germany's Rock am Ring.
 A second single, "Heathen", was released on February 25, 2025.
-Lonely People with Power was released by Roadrunner Records on March 28, 2025, alongside the short film Winona.
+Lonely People with Power was released by Roadrunner Records on March 28, 2025, alongside a short film for "Winona".

 Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, Lonely People with Power received an average score of 85 based on 16 reviews, indicating "universal acclaim".

 In a 9/10 review, Greg Hyde of The Line of Best Fit dubbed it an "artistic triumph" and Deafheaven's finest album to date, praising the band as having honed their "musicianship and songwriting abilities" and writing that the album "blends the strongest elements of a 'metal' album like New Bermuda with the strongest elements of a 'shoegaze' album like Infinite Granite, and features the band playing both metal and shoegaze better than they did on either album".
-Brenna Ehrlich of Rolling Stone similary wrote that the band "mixes painterly lyrics, raw aggression, and earworm melodies on their best album yet".
+Brenna Ehrlich of Rolling Stone similarly wrote that the band "mixes painterly lyrics, raw aggression, and earworm melodies on their best album yet".
 Kerrang!s Nick Russell wrote, "Six albums in, Deafheaven have made both their heaviest and most balanced, rounded record, perhaps ever."